revel/revel.github.io/manual/templates-go.md

 <a name="functions"></a>

 ## GO Template Functions
-These builtin functions are only applicable to the GO template engine, other template engines will need to supply there own implementation.
+These built-in functions are only applicable to the GO template engine, other template engines will need to supply there own implementation.
 - Go provides a few native [template functions](http://golang.org/pkg/html/template/#pkg-index).
 - Revel adds to those.
 Read the documentation below or [check out the source code](https://godoc.org/github.com/revel/revel#pkg-variables).